Businessman killed by his own cheese

 Each wheel weighed around 40kg (88lbs), and rescuers worked through the night to remove them by hand, firefighter Antonio Dusi told the AFP news agency.

 Chiapparini’s body was found on Monday morning.
-According to Corriere Della Sera, Chiapparini had been swept 12 meters (39 feet) away from the machine by the avalanche.
+According to Corriere Della Sera, Chiapparini had been swept 12 meters (39 feet) away from the machine he was working on by the avalanche.

 The Chiapparini company has been producing Grana Padano since 2006, and has received several awards for the quality of its produce, the newspaper noted.
 The company uses milk from its own cows, which is processed, matured, and sold on site at the Romano di Lombardia dairy, where the family also live.